 I'm a computer programmer by trade, and a member of the Association for Computing Machinery (ACM), but an instigator for organizational change by nature.
 Despite that fact, part of me still dreams of playing rock, blues, and jazz guitar for a living; I'm a Jimi Hendrix fanatic and a Beatlemaniac.
-I'm originally from Hampton, Virginia and currently reside in Alexandria, Virginia.
+I'm originally from Hampton, Virginia.

 From 2005-2010, I helped lead the Testing Grouplet's five-year effort to drive automated testing adoption throughout Google.
 From 2009-2011, I also worked on websearch infrastructure.
 You can read details about my Google experience below, as well as my reasons for leaving Google.